clfee/clfee/README.md

-- 👋 Hi, I’m Chia-Fang Lee, a data scientist who enjoys turning raw data into useful information.
+- 👋 Hi, I’m Chris Lee, a scientist who enjoys learning new skill & experimenting with new things.

-- 📫 clfee23@gmail.com

 <!---
 clfee/clfee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.